mamoniot/project-cybersyn/README.md

 ![Image](https://raw.githubusercontent.com/mamoniot/project-cybersyn/main/previews/gui-allow-list.png)

 Stations can **automatically build allow-lists for trains** they can load or unload.
 Inserters or pumps adjacent to the station's tracks are auto-detected.
 No more deadlocks caused by trains mistakenly attempting to fulfill a delivery to a station that cannot unload it.
 This feature is compatible with miniloaders.

+Trains can automatically visit **centralized fuel loaders**.
+It is not required that every single depot loads trains with fuel.

+Trains can **bypass visiting the depot** if they have enough fuel.
+Trains spend far more time productively making deliveries rather than travelling to and from their depot.
+Fewer reserve trains are needed as a result.

 **Easy and versatile ways to define separate train networks.** Bitwise network masks are now optional!
 Networks are identified by signal id first, then by signal strength.